Tan incident: Incident

-Conclusion
+Aftermath

-Along with other socialist-oriented newspapers and magazines that were attacked after the events, Tan had to end his publication life.
+Along with other socialist-oriented newspapers and magazines that were attacked after the events, Tan ceased publication.
 The USSR claimed that this event was organized by the government, that it was actually an attack on the Soviets, and gave a note to Turkey on this matter.
 The opposition also argued that the demonstrations and events were organized by the "National Chief administration" and the "one-party regime".

-On Wednesday, December 5, the statement of Martial Law Commander Lieutenant General Asım Tınaztepe regarding the demonstrations was published in all newspapers:Yesterday (Tuesday 4.12.1945), some of the university students attacked two press houses and several bookstores, and the Government, who wanted to prevent these movements, committed the crime they designed by not listening to the police forces.
+On 5 December, the statement of Martial Law Commander Lieutenant General Asım Tınaztepe regarding the demonstrations was published in all newspapers:Yesterday (Tuesday 4.12.1945), some of the university students attacked two press houses and several bookstores, and the Government, who wanted to prevent these movements, committed the crime they designed by not listening to the police forces.
 Proceedings and investigations were immediately initiated against them.
 This very sad event will never be tolerated.
 I declare and warn that these and similar actions will be met with violence and that such mass gatherings are prohibited.

-Despite the martial law in Istanbul during the Tan Incident, none of the demonstrators were tried and convicted.
-It is known that interesting names such as Süleyman Demirel, İlhan Selçuk, Celadet Moralıgil, Ali İhsan Göğüş, and Orhan Birgit were among those who participated in the raid.
-Although no one responsible for the raid could be identified, lawsuits were filed against Zekeriya Sertel, the owner of the newspaper Tan, and his wife Sabiha Sertel, and one of the newspaper writers, Nail Çakırhan, who were exposed to this act of mass lynching and plundering because of their previously published articles.
-They were tried in the court under Articles 159 and 173 of the Constitution regarding "insulting the moral personalities of the Assembly and the Government".
-The court sentenced Sabiha Sertel and Zekeriya Sertel to one year imprisonment, Cami Baykurt 10 months, and Halil Lütfü Sahne to nine months and 10 days.
+Despite martial law prevailing in Istanbul during the Tan Incident, none of the demonstrators were tried and convicted.
+It is known that prominent names such as Süleyman Demirel, İlhan Selçuk, Celadet Moralıgil, Ali İhsan Göğüş, and Orhan Birgit were among those who participated in the raid.
+Although no one responsible for the raid could be identified, lawsuits were filed against Zekeriya and Sabiha Sertel and one of the newspaper writers, Nail Çakırhan, who were exposed to this act of mass lynching and plundering because of their previously published articles.
+They were tried in court under Articles 159 and 173 of the Constitution regarding "insulting the moral personalities of the Assembly and the Government".
+The court sentenced the Sertels to one year imprisonment, Cami Baykurt 10 months, and Halil Lütfü Sahne to nine months and 10 days.
 They were arrested in February 1946 and sent to prison.
-The couple Sertel, Dört and Baykurt, who appealed the decision, were acquitted by the decision of the First Criminal Court of Appeals on 14 May 1946 and were released after nearly four months of conviction.
-The Tan raid was not carried out solely to silence Tan, the Views, or the Sertels.
-With this incident, all opposition press organs and the Dörtler group, which turned into opposition to the CHP, were also intimidated, and they drew a border so that their future opposition would not develop in cooperation with this segment.
-In addition, the Tan Raid created an important opportunity for the government, which is trying to establish good relations with the US in the bipolar new world order and to benefit from military and economic aids such as Marshall Aid from the US, to show the USA that they are fighting against the danger of communism in the country.
+The Sertels, Dört and Baykurt, who appealed the decision, were acquitted by the First Criminal Court of Appeals on 14 May 1946 and released after nearly four months of imprisonment.
+The Tan raid was not carried out solely to silence Tan, Fikirler, or the Sertels.
+With this incident, all opposition press organs and the Dörtler group, which turned into opposition to the CHP, were also intimidated, and they drew a line so that their future opposition would not develop in cooperation with this segment.
+In addition, the Tan Raid created an important opportunity for the government, which was trying to establish good relations with the US in the bipolar new world order and to benefit from military and economic aid such as the Marshall Plan to show that they were fighting the communist threat.